From 29 July 2013, bringing an Employment Tribunal (ET) claim will no longer be free of charge.

-The amended fee structure for single claims to the ET is as follows:
+From that date, the Employment Tribunals and the Employment Appeal Tribunal Fees Order 2013 introduces a fee structure for single claims to the ET as follows:

-- For level 1 claims (i.e. claims for sums due on termination of employment, such as unpaid wages, payment in lieu of notice, redundancy payments etc.) the issue fee will be £160 and the hearing fee will be £230; and
+- For level 1 claims (e.g. claims for sums due on termination of employment, such as unpaid wages, payment in lieu of notice, redundancy payments etc.) the issue fee will be £160 and the hearing fee, payable approximately six weeks in advance of the hearing, will be £230; and

-- For level 2 claims (i.e. claims relating to unfair dismissal, discrimination, equal pay claims and claims arising under the Public Interest Disclosure Act 1998 etc.) the issue fee will be £250 and the hearing fee will be £950.
+- For level 2 claims (e.g. unfair dismissal, discrimination and claims arising under the Public Interest Disclosure Act 1998) the issue fee will be £250 and the hearing fee will be £950.

 The fee for bringing an appeal to the EAT will be £400 and the hearing fee will be £1,200.

-Many people on low incomes will not be required to pay the full fees – under the same remission system that already exists for those who pay fees to use the civil courts service.
-The Government intends to review its use across both courts and tribunals and will publish a consultation later this year as part of a wider review required by the introduction of Universal Credit in late 2013.
+Many people on low incomes will not be required to pay the full fees – under the same remission system that already exists for those who pay fees to use the civil courts’ service.